 Travel Report: Pishi Street – Suzhou, China.

 December 2018.
 I think as travellers we’re often guilty of just going to see the famous stuff when we visit new places.
 Sometimes though it’s also nice to get a picture of authentic local life to better understand what makes a city tick.
 Very often this can easily be done by including those regular neighborhoods on your walking route to the main sites.
 I penciled in some exploring along Pishi Street as I made my way to The Humble Administrator’s Garden.
-Pishi Street is one of Suzhou’s main plant streets; a quiet, leafy road packed with florists and a sizeable plant market.
+Pishi Street Suzhou is one of the city’s greenest streets, a quiet, leafy road packed with florists and a sizeable plant market.

-December 2018.
-Pishi Street’s plant and flower vendors are both friendly and chatty.
+The plant and flower vendors here are both friendly and chatty.
 Furthermore, if you throw just a few words of Chinese at them, they’ll hit you up with a conversational storm!
 Fun… but I found myself quickly out of my depth.
 Prices are reasonable considering the quality on offer, with most of the little trees and bonsais starting from 100 RMB (£11.50/€12.70/$14.60).

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.